-Many intellectual property rights holders have taken advantage of the EU-wide protection regimes available for protecting their valuable trade marks and designs.
+Many intellectual property rights holders have taken advantage over the years of the EU-wide protection regimes available for protecting their valuable trade marks and designs.
 Now, where businesses and individuals want protection for a trade mark or a design, they must consider seeking protection separately in the EU and in the UK.

-However, steps have been taken, both in the UK/EU Withdrawal Agreement and by the UK Government, to ensure existing IP rights are preserved in the UK at the end of the transition period:
+However, steps were taken to ensure that existing IP rights were preserved in the UK at the end of the Brexit transition period:

-- Existing EU unregistered designs and database rights will continue to be protected in the UK for the remainder of their term of protection, and the UK plans to create a new form of unregistered design protection to replicate the existing EU regime.
+- Existing EU unregistered designs and database rights continue to be protected in the UK for the remainder of their term of protection, and the UK has created a new form of unregistered design protection to replicate the existing EU regime.

 There will be minimal divergence in relation to IP laws, at least initially.
-This is due to the UK's continued membership of international IP conventions, the provisions in the UK/EU Trade and Co-Operation Agreement, and as the UK will retain existing EU IP laws.
-Further, and importantly, the UK's departure from the EU has no effect on the regime for protection and enforcement of European Patents in the UK, as this stems from the UK's membership of the European Patent Convention, which stands separate from the EU.
-However, there will be some changes to existing UK IP laws to deal with certain cross-border EU aspects of IP, particularly relating to copyright.
-Going forward, we expect to see divergence in some areas –the UK has said that it will not implement the (controversial) EU Digital Single Market Copyright Directive.
+This is due to the UK's continued membership of international IP conventions, the provisions in the UK/EU Trade and Co-Operation Agreement, and as the UK has retained existing EU IP laws.
+Further, and importantly, the UK's departure from the EU has had no effect on the regime for protection and enforcement of European Patents in the UK, as this stems from the UK's membership of the European Patent Convention, which stands separate from the EU.
+However, there have been some changes to existing UK IP laws to deal with certain cross-border EU aspects of IP, particularly relating to copyright, and Supplementary Protection Certificates.

-In preparation for the end of the transition period, rights holders should review their existing and planned IP portfolios, related agreements, and ongoing/potential disputes, to ensure that they are in an optimum position.
+Rights holders should be alive to the impact of Brexit on their existing and planned IP portfolios, related agreements, and ongoing/potential disputes, to ensure that their portfolios continue to be robust and well-protected.
 Issues to consider include:

-- Ensuring they have dual protection in the UK and EU across all relevant IP rights, and are ready to file UK applications during the 9 month priority window where EU applications are pending at the end of the transition period
+- Ensuring they have dual protection in the UK and EU across all relevant IP rights and regularly review the use made of their marks in both territories.

-For more information, please see our Guide on the Impact of Brexit on IP rights, please see our Brexit and IP Checklist.
+For more information, and guidance on the impact of Brexit on IP rights, please see our Brexit and IP Checklist.